Haiti’s history of resilience – beyond coups and natural disaster

 “Haiti was singled out for punishment ... as a bad example for the rest of the world,” says Mr. Maguire.

-Finally relenting, but for a price, France in 1825 demanded an indemnity of 150,000 francs, today’s equivalent of more than $21 billion, says Jean Eddy Saint Paul, director of the Haitian Studies Institute at the City University of New York.
+Finally relenting, but for a price, France in 1825 demanded an indemnity of 150,000 francs, today’s equivalent of more than $21 billion, says Jean Eddy Saint Paul, founder of the Haitian Studies Institute at the City University of New York.
 “That money that Haiti paid for the recognition of independence opened the international debt of Haiti.”
 And, he adds, that debt drained the country of funds needed for foundational infrastructure and investment.

 After a hundred years of foreign isolation, the 20th century brought foreign intervention.
 When the Haitian president was assassinated in 1915, the U.S. invaded and occupied the nation for 19 years, installing leaders and constitutional changes without popular vote.
 U.S. intervention in Haiti had mixed effects: The U.S. supported the brutal, three-decade dictatorship of the Duvaliers and encouraged foreign investment in export manufacturing.
 After a popular uprising in 1986 ended Duvalier rule, the U.S. and other nations helped launch Haiti’s first democratic election in 1990.
 The result was a decisive 67% victory for the populist priest Jean-Bertrand Aristide.

-But a democratic vote does not make a democracy: The military overthrew Mr. Aristide within a year, and the U.S.

-reinstalled him in 1994.
+But a democratic vote does not make a democracy: The military overthrew Mr. Aristide within a year, and the U.S. reinstalled him in 1994.
 Haiti has struggled to gain democratic footing since then, but U.S. and United Nations intervention did little to check political instability, corruption, and the economic devastation of a series of natural disasters.

 Mr. Moïse’s presidency was troubled: He failed to instate the legislative check of a new parliament and he ruled past Feb.
 7, 2021, which many cited as the end of his five-year term.
 A group of U.S. human rights clinics issued a statement warning of deteriorating human rights conditions, and Haitian civil society leaders testified before U.S. legislators explaining Mr. Moïse’s consolidation of power.